Sparus-Haifa/RovVision2_Sonar/memory-bank/progress.md

 ## Next Steps

-1. Fix sonar power management issue by adding proper signal handlers to `enable_sonar.py`
+1. ~~Fix sonar power management issue by adding proper signal handlers to `enable_sonar.py` and modifying `sysRun.sh` to send SIGINT before hard kill~~ (Completed)
+2. Apply the same explicit signal-sending pattern to other hardware management processes
-2. Complete and optimize the sonar visualization components
+3. Complete and optimize the sonar visualization components
-3. Improve error handling and system resilience
+4. Improve error handling and system resilience
-4. Refactor common code between gate modules
+5. Refactor common code between gate modules
-5. Enhance the UI layout for better usability
+6. Enhance the UI layout for better usability
-6. Begin development of sonar data analysis tools
+7. Begin development of sonar data analysis tools
-7. Plan for field testing of the integrated system
+8. Plan for field testing of the integrated system